Video by Jeremiah P. Mensah

 biblegateway.com

 When the pastor gossips and divides people from the pulpit, it’s especially destructive.
-John Chrysostom said, “The road to hell is paved with the skulls of bishops.”
+As John Chrysostom said, “The road to hell is paved with the skulls of bishops.”

 3. False Prophets